serjKim/angular-wonderful-ex/README.md

 ```
 The whole content will be replaced with `#pending` template.
 ## CoreResultError
 The Rxjs streams are stopped once an error has occurred in.
-You have to handle it by the `catchError` operator.
+You might want to handle it by the `catchError` operator.

 Example:
 A http call might be completed with an error.
 To handle, add `catchCoreError` to the pipe before `startWith`.